-The Versace Group distributes its products through a world-wide D.O.S network which includes over 200 boutiques in the principal cities and over 1500 wholesalers worldwide.
+The Versace Group distributes its products through a world-wide network of direct and franchised stores.

 Donatella Versace has been Artistic Director of Versace since 1997 and has steered the brand into the 21st century.
 Today, Versace represents its heritage through its strong and fearless designs, while addressing a new global audience which continues to strengthen Versace’s position in contemporary culture.

-In January 2019, Gianni Versace S.r.l. joined Capri Holdings Limited, forming a new global fashion luxury group together with Michael Kors and Jimmy Choo.
+In January 2019, the Gianni Versace S.r.l. joined Capri Holdings Limited, a global fashion and luxury group.

 6.2.
 Objectives pursued by the Company with the adoption of the Model

-Gianni Versace, in line with the ethical principles of legality, correctness and transparency in conducting of business, corporate and governance activities has adopted a Model consistent with the needs expressed by the Decree, as an essential process of prevention of the risk of committing the offences provided with the resolution of the Board of Directors of 18 of December 2019 (in compliance with the provisions of article no. 6 paragraph I, letter a) of Legislative Decree no. 231/2001) and has appointed a Supervisory Body having the task of supervising its functioning, efficacy and compliance, as well as promoting its updating.
+Gianni Versace, in line with the ethical principles of legality, correctness and transparency in conducting of business, corporate and governance activities has adopted a Model consistent with the needs expressed by the Decree, as an essential process of prevention of the risk of committing the offences provided, and updated it in the current version with the resolution of the Board of Directors of August 7th, 2023 (in compliance with the provisions of article no. 6 paragraph I, letter a) of Legislative Decree no. 231/2001) and has appointed a Supervisory Body having the task of supervising its functioning, efficacy and compliance, as well as promoting its updating.

 The adoption and efficient implementation of the Model not only allows Gianni Versace to benefit from the exemption provided by the Legislative Decree no. 231/2001 but improves, within the limits set by the same, its Corporate Governance, limiting the risk of commission of offences.